thygate/stable-diffusion-webui-depthmap-script/README.md

 The model can `Compute on` GPU and CPU, use CPU if low on VRAM.

-There are five models available from the `Model` dropdown, the first four : dpt_large, dpt_hybrid, midas_v21_small, and midas_v21.
+There are five models available from the `Model` dropdown, the first four are the midas models: dpt_large, dpt_hybrid, midas_v21, and midas_v21_small.
+The first one dpt_large is the most recent midas model.
 See the [MiDaS](https://github.com/isl-org/MiDaS) repository for more info.
 The dpt_hybrid model yields good results in my experience, and is much smaller than the dpt_large model, which means shorter loading times when the model is reloaded on every run.
 For the fifth model, res101, see [AdelaiDepth/LeReS](https://github.com/aim-uofa/AdelaiDepth/tree/main/LeReS) for more info.

 Net size can be set with `net width` and `net height`, or will be the same as the input image when `Match input size` is enabled.
 There is a trade-off between structural consistency and high-frequency details with respect to net size (see [observations](https://github.com/compphoto/BoostingMonocularDepth#observations)).
 Large maps will also need lots of VRAM.